mhajas/keycloak-workshop/README.md

     - configure [Quarkus Kubernetes extension](https://quarkus.io/guides/deploying-to-kubernetes) to use correct image where you plan to push the Docker image that will be built in the following step.
     - Configure Ingress host [here](https://github.com/mhajas/keycloak-workshop/blob/c585f0dca499b0b5d3d9a521c36a626ea649159a/quarkus-oidc-extension/src/main/resources/application.properties#L9-L16) to match the correct host.
     - Configure [quarkus.oidc.auth-server-url](https://github.com/mhajas/keycloak-workshop/blob/c585f0dca499b0b5d3d9a521c36a626ea649159a/quarkus-oidc-extension/src/main/resources/application.properties#L2C22-L2C30) to point to `$KEYCLOAK_URL/realms/riviera-dev-realm`.
+    - Configure [`quarkus.http.cors.origins`](https://github.com/mhajas/keycloak-workshop/blob/c585f0dca499b0b5d3d9a521c36a626ea649159a/quarkus-oidc-extension/src/main/resources/application.properties#L19C3-L19C26) to match the host of the javascript-react application.
 4. Build the Quarkus source code application.
-Note the parameters `minikube.ip` and `namespace` are usable only for Minikube.
+Note the parameters `minikube.ip` and `namespace` are usable only for Minikube and .
     ```bash
     ./mvnw install -DskipTests -Dminikube.ip=$(minikube ip) -Dnamespace=keycloak-namespace
     ```